Jessie Diggins is a US skiing powerhouse after her 2nd World Cup win - ExBulletin

 Competing on Sunday in Falun, Sweden, Jessie Diggins, 32, won her second World Cup title in a sport long dominated by Europeans.

-Diggins, who is a native of Afton, Minn., and often trains in Vermont, won his first Olympic gold medal in South Korea in 2018.
+Diggins, who is a native of Afton and often trains in Vermont, won his first Olympic gold medal in South Korea in 2018.

+Your gift today creates a more connected Minnesota.
+MPR News is your trusted source for election coverage, reporting and breaking news.
+With your support, MPR News brings accessible, bold journalism and authentic conversation to everyone — without walls or barriers.
+Your gift makes a difference.

 She then won silver and bronze medals at the 2022 Beijing Olympics.